Diabetes - Management

 Can You Reverse Type 2 Diabetes?

-Experts say that Type 2 Diabetes can be reversible—if you’re willing to change your lifestyle.
+Experts say that Type 2 Diabetes can be reversible if you re willing to change your lifestyle.

 The Link Between Depression and Obesity